wildbillcat-cookbooks/webdeploymenttoolkit/README.md

-Windows Deployment Toolkit Cookbook
+Windows Web Deployment Toolkit Cookbook
 ===================================
-Provides a set of Windows-specific primitives (Chef resources) meant to aid in the creation of cookbooks/recipes targeting the Windows platform.
+Provides a set of Windows-specific primitives (Chef resources) meant to aid in the creation of cookbooks/recipes for .net applications targeting the Windows platform.

 ## Cookbooks